Performing iconic repertory off-campus with USC Kaufman

 Whitney Hester at our NYC Debut at The Joyce Theater

-The NYC debut at The Joyce Theater was an iconic moment for USC Kaufman.
+The NYC debut at The Joyce Theater in 2019 was an iconic moment for USC Kaufman.
 Hester was a part of the group that traveled and performed.

 “I initially felt a lot of pressure to show everything we had,” Hester said.
 “We all talked about this performance for so long that I felt like everything needed to be perfect in order to prove that we were worthy of a debut at such an iconic venue.
 As soon as the curtain opened for In the Middle, Somewhat Elevated, I felt nothing but support from the audience.
 I didn’t feel any judgement even though there were major dance company directors, dance critics and even some old friends in the audience.
 Performing at The Joyce Theater with my USC Kaufman family is definitely a memory I will never forget.”